robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 individual graph strength across three habitat layers with increasing spatial distance threshold (Figure <a href="#fig:socres">5</a>).
-In addition, habitat layers differed in their response to spatial distance threshold, with open and forage have a much larger increase in graph strength and variation across individuals.
+In addition, habitat layers differed in their response to spatial distance threshold, with open and forage with a larger increase in graph strength and greater variation across individuals.
 These results emphasize that multilayer network metrics are directly influenced by social scale, in this case the spatial distance threshold.